Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Introduction

-Wave absorbers find important applications in various wave based systems, in acoustics and electromagnetics, where they are used for the minimization of scattering and emission from certain domains, as for example radar absorbers or in electromagnetic compatibility applications \cite{Sievenpiper2018,luo2019subwavelength,landy2008perfect,li2014metamaterial,ruck1970radar,park2001photonic}.
-The typical absorber is based on a proper spatial arrangement of linear and time-invariant (LTI) lossy materials.
-For LTI absorbers that consist of a lossy layer backed by an ideal conductor, Rozanov \cite{rozanov2000ultimate} has developed a fundamental tradeoff between the absorber thickness and the absorption bandwidth.
-However, since this bound, as several other bounds in wave theory, has been developed under the LTI assumption, it does not necessarily apply in non-LTI wave systems.
 In fact, time-varying wave devices have been shown in recent years to allow an additional degree of freedom in compare to conventional LTI designs and therefore in many cases they provide a potential to achieve better performances \cite{shlivinski2018beyond,li2019beyond,guo2020improving,li2020temporal,solis2020generalization,chen2013broadening}.
-Interestingly, the time-variation is considered as a means for wave manipulations leading to additional peculiar functionalities \cite{caloz2019spacetime1,caloz2019spacetime,elnaggar2020modelling,taravati2019generalized,deck2019uniform,hadad2015space, chamanara2019simultaneous,sedeh2020time,taravati2020full,barati2020topological,sedeh2020adaptive,del2020reconfigurable,shi2016dynamic, pacheco2020antireflection}.
+Interestingly, the time-variation is also considered as a means for wave manipulations leading to additional peculiar functionalities \cite{caloz2019spacetime1,caloz2019spacetime,elnaggar2020modelling,taravati2019generalized,deck2019uniform,hadad2015space, chamanara2019simultaneous,sedeh2020time,taravati2020full,barati2020topological,sedeh2020adaptive,del2020reconfigurable,shi2016dynamic, pacheco2020antireflection,kazemi2019exceptionaln,kazemi2020ultra,rouhi2020exceptional}.
 As spatial variations, also temporal variations can take different forms, such as periodic modulation and temporal discontinuity.
-The former with better suited for narrowband applications \cite{li2019beyond, hadad2020antenna, loghmannia2019broadband}, whereas the latter fits better pulsed wave applications.
+The former is better suited for narrowband applications \cite{li2019beyond, hadad2020antenna, loghmannia2019broadband}, whereas the latter fits better with pulsed wave applications.
 Specifically, it has been used in \cite{shlivinski2018beyond} to achieve a better impedance matching between TL and reactive loads for short-time pulses, by \cite{pacheco2020antireflection} for the purpose of anti-reflection coating, and by \cite{li2020temporal} to improve the reflection bandwidth of a Dallenbach screen.
 Furthermore, the problem of reflection and transmission, as well as energy balance, in the presence of abrupt and gradual temporal variation of the guiding medium were explored in \cite{xiao2011spectral,xiao2014reflection,tan2020energy,hadad2020soft,koutserimpas2020electromagnetic,lurie2017energy,lurie2016energy,mirmoosa2018unlimited,kiasat2018temporal,koutserimpas2018electromagnetic}.
 Scattering and radiation by time-modulated small obstacles that can be described using the dipole approximation have been explored in \cite{hadad2019space,mirmoosa2020instantaneous,ptitcyn2019time,mirmoosa2020dipole}.
-Such description may be helpful for the development of homogenization methodologies for time varying composite media and may be used to practically emulate effective bulk metamaterials with various time-varying characteristics.
+Such description may be helpful for the development of homogenization methodologies for time varying composite media and may be used to practically emulate effective bulk metamaterials with various time-varying characteristics, as regained e.g. in our work.